imadBelattar/Spring-Boot-Angular/README.md

 ## Class Diagram

-The class diagram illustrates the structure of the entities involved in the project, including Enseignant, Module, Filiere, and Administrator.
+The class diagram illustrates the structure of the entities involved in the project, including Enseignant, Module, Filiere, Administrator and Intervention.

 ![Class Diagram](images/Class%20diagram.png)